Bruhat graphs and pattern avoidance: Abstract

 \section{Abstract}

-We characterize permutations whose Bruhat graphs can be drawn in the plane.
-In particular, we show this property, as well as that of having having length at most a fixed $\ell$, is characterized by avoiding finitely many permutations.
+We characterize permutations whose Bruhat graphs can be drawn in the plane and those whose Bruhat graphs can be drawn in the torus.
+In particular, we show these properties are characterized by avoiding finitely many permutations.